briankmbugua/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 use CREATE TABLE SQL statement and INSER INTO.

 ## List by best
 select all scores and name of a table with scores and name columns and several other columns and order by the scores highest score at the top

+## Select the best
+A Script that lists all records with a condition
+### discussion
+USE SQL WHERE clause